 What is SSI?

-The FXCM Speculative Sentiment Index, or SSI, is data derived from live traders with actual positions on FXCM platforms.
-The positioning statement, which is the most popular element of SSI, is a measure of the number of traders on FXCM platforms holding long positions in a currency pair to the number of traders holding short positions in the same pair.
+The Speculative Sentiment Index, or SSI, is data derived from live traders with actual positions.
+The positioning statement, which is the most popular element of SSI, is a measure of the number of traders holding long positions in a currency pair to the number of traders holding short positions in the same pair.

-Updates are issued twice every trading day, and traders are provided with a number of statistics including positioning (ratio of traders holding long positions v/s traders holding short positions), open interest, and the daily change in long and short positions.
+Updates are issued intraday, and traders are provided with a number of statistics including positioning (ratio of traders holding long positions v/s traders holding short positions), open interest, and the daily change in long and short positions.
 The picture below will show a standard SSI update, as published by Quantitative Strategist David Rodriguez:

 A Standard SSI Update Report, as issued by David Rodriguez, Quantitative Strategist, DailyFX